qwazr/search/qwazr-search/README.md

 ### Search:

-For instance, we will use a JSON file called "my_search" to store the search query:
+For instance, we will use a JSON file called `my_search.json` to store the search query:

 ```json
 {